enygma/shieldframework/README.md

-Shield : Microframework, Major Security
+Shield : A Security-Minded Microframework
 ===============

 In my efforts to learn more about security best practices in PHP, I noticed that most of the PHP